Alfresco/alfresco-build-tools/docs/README.md

 ✅ Revert "JKEY-12345 The title of the Merge Commit"

 ❌ [JKEY-12345] - The title of the Merge Commit

+❌ JKEY-12345 the title of the Merge Commit

 ### env-load-from-yaml